 Secure alternatives to PDF Password Protection

 Passwords are just the initial piece of protection for a PDF document.
-Keeping PDF files and documents safe requires an exhaustive procedure for powerful password conception and an easy to use method for users to conform to, to ensure the safety of the those passwords.
+Keeping PDF files and documents safe requires an exhaustive procedure for strong password conception and an easy-to-use method for users to conform to, to ensure the safety of those passwords.

 To ensure that your PDF documents are properly protected, consider opting for a professional document security solution that does not rely on passwords to keep documents safe.
-Not using passwords means you do not have to rely on users choosing strong passwords, storing those passwords securely, and administrators managing passwords on behalf of users.
+Not using passwords means you do not have to rely on users sharing passwords, finding a way to store them securely or have administrators manage passwords on behalf of users.